mantidproject/documents/Project-Management/ILL/UserFeedback_4PMC_October_2018.md

 * #### Absorption corrections not evident

-There has been a large effor by ISIS to refactor the absorption corrections, which is now finished.
+There has been a large effort by ISIS to refactor the absorption corrections, which is now finished.
 While hiding the internals, this lead to only two algorithms to be exposed to the user: one for calculating the corrections (CalculateMonteCarloAbsorption) and one for applying those (ApplyPaalmanPingsCorrections).
 A template script will be provided with an example of how to use them in the worfklow.

 * #### Functionality like superplot in LAMP is missing